Withered-Flower-0422/BMT/docs/en/start/about.md

 ## Advanced

-The Advance section will cover some of the advanced features and operations in BME Pro, including the use of systems for meshes, textures, and materials.
+The Advanced section will cover some of the advanced features and operations in BME Pro, including the use of systems for meshes, textures, and materials.

 Reading Suggestions: